-There is evidence of significant links between mental health and physical health conditions: Indeed, the national strategy notes that: "It is unacceptable that people with severe and enduring mental illness may have their lives shortened by 15 to 20 years because of physical ill-health".
+There is evidence of significant links between mental health and physical health conditions: Indeed the national strategy notes that It is unacceptable that people with severe and enduring mental illness may have their lives shortened by 15 to 20 years because of physical ill-health.
 We are aware that 38% of individuals identified as having a mental health condition are also reported to have long-term physical health conditions.
-Research has shown that there are many reasons for this, for example substance misuse.
-The stigma around mental health may mean that people aren't treated as well for physical health problems.